 2.4.
 Failure to pay

-One of the causes of credit event is failure to pay.
+One of the causes of a credit event is a failure to pay.
 This event is exactly as it says: if a reference entity fails to make a payment when and where due on one or more of its obligations in an amount at least as large as the payment requirement, then once any applicable grace period has passed, a failure to pay event occurs.

 Restructuring means that any one or more of the following events takes place in a form that binds all holders of such obligations, such as

 - A reduction, postponement or deferral of Obligation principal or contractually agreed interest payments;

 - A decrease of principal or premium payable at redemption;

 - A deferral of the payment;

 - A change in priority ranking causing subordination to another Obligation.

 Restructuring differs than bankruptcy, failure to pay, moratorium, obligation acceleration and obligation default which automatically trigger a credit event.
 It does not automatically trigger of the CDS contract once a Restructuring occurs.
 It is up to the protection buyer or protection seller to decide whether or not to trigger (with only one required to trigger for the contract to be triggered).

 Repudiation/Moratorium is an event when an authorised officer of the reference entity rejects or challenges the validity of, one or more obligations or declares a moratorium concerning one or more obligations in an aggregate amount of not less than the default requirement.